bigskysoftware/htmx/www/content/examples/modal-uikit.md

 We start with a button that triggers the dialog, along with a DIV at the bottom of your markup where the dialog will be loaded:

 This is an example of using HTMX to remotely load modal dialogs using UIKit.
+In this example we will use [Hyperscript](https://hyperscript.org) to demonstrate how cleanly that scripting language allows you to glue htmx and other libraries together.

 ```html
 <button